-Section 2.1 Championships Format
+Section 2-1 Championships Format

-The format for the NCAA Division II Men's Golf Championships is determined by the NCAA Division II Men's Golf Committee. subject to the approval of the Division II Championships Committee.
+The format for the NCAA Division II Men's Golf Championships is determined by the NCAA Division II Men's Golf Committee, subject to the approval of the Division II Championships Committee.

 The NCAA Division II Men's Golf Championships will consist of both team and individual competition conducted concurrently.
-Ten teams and the top four individuals not with a team will be selected from each region to compete in one of four 54-hole regional tournaments.
-At a minimum, the top three teams and the top two individuals not with a team from each regional (regardless of region) will advance to the finals.
-The remaining eight team berths will be allocated based on the regions represented in the prior year's head-to-head medal play portion of the championships, as defined in this manual.
+Eight teams and three individuals not with a team will be selected from each region to compete in one of four 54-hole regional tournaments.
+The top four teams and the top individual not with a team from each regional (regardless of region) will advance to the finals.
 Tiebreakers and playoffs will be used to determine individual and team champions, and advancement to the finals.

-At the finals, all 20 teams and eight individuals will complete 54 holes of stroke play.
+At the finals, all 16 teams and four individuals will complete 54 holes of stroke play.
 Following 54 holes of stroke play, an individual champion will be declared along with finishers 2-10 based on cumulative total score and any applicable tiebreakers.
 The top eight teams after 54 holes of play will be placed into a bracket and seeded based on 54-hole scores.
-The pairings for the guarterfinals will be Seed #1 versus Seed #8, Seed #2 versus Seed #7, Seed #3 versus Seed #6 and Seed #4 versus Seed #5, competing in head-to-head medal play (stroke play over 18 holes and low score wins).
+The pairings for the quarterfinals will be Seed #1 versus Seed #8, Seed #2 versus Seed #7, Seed #3 versus Seed #6 and Seed #4 versus Seed #5, competing in head-to-head medal play (stroke play over 18 holes and low score wins).